AUSCOM, or the ghost of America

 But the Low Age isn't dead yet.
 The Earth remains wounded, its five billion inhabitants still living under the constant threat of wet bulb temperatures, hypercanes and decaying ecosystems.
 A million works of art have been destroyed, forever lost to dead cloud storage and unreadable file formats.
 And, deep down, the fear remains -- for now, we know everything can be lost again.

-Illustration from Steven Sander's Symbiosis Creative Commons artbook, licensed under a Creative Commons Attribution Non-Commercial Share-alike 3.0 unported license.
+Illustration from Steven Sander's Symbiosis Creative Commons artbook, licensed under a Creative Commons Attribution Non-Commercial Share-alike 3.0 unported licence.

 Show more posts